coreygallagher1/untether/README.md

 ## Mission Statement

-At untether, we empower you to break free from the constraints of debt.
-Through automation, our products simplify financial management.
-We're committed to helping you untether yourself from debt and move toward a future of financial freedom.
+**Untether empowers individuals to reclaim their financial freedom through intelligent, automated financial tools.** We believe that managing money shouldn't be a burden—our innovative platform simplifies the process of paying down debt, saving, and supporting meaningful causes.
+By automating everyday financial decisions, Untether enables users to effortlessly take control of their finances, create lasting habits, and make a positive social impact.

 ## Overview

-Untether is a financial automation platform that helps users manage their finances and break free from debt.
-The platform provides automated deposits and roundups on transactions and that can be used to pay down loans, donations, or towards a cause.
+**Untether** is a comprehensive financial automation platform designed to help users effortlessly manage their money and break free from debt.
+Inspired by behavioral finance principles, our platform rounds up daily transactions and automatically allocates the spare change towards personal financial goals—such as loan repayment and charitable giving.

+### Key Features
+- **Automated Roundups:** Securely link bank accounts to automatically round up daily purchases and direct those roundups toward loans, donations, or savings goals.
+- **Debt Repayment:** Seamlessly allocate spare change toward paying off student loans, credit card balances, and other debts.
+- **Social Good:** Contribute automatically to selected charities and causes with every purchase, transforming everyday spending into meaningful impact.
+- **Secure and Transparent:** Built with robust security measures and transparent processes, ensuring users have peace of mind and visibility into their financial progress.

 ## Project Structure